Lam Sai-wing: Legacy

 Lam Sai-wing's kung fu was also continued by his adopted nephew Lam Cho, his disciple and successor, who resided & taught in Hong Kong with his own sons Anthony Lam Chun-fai, Simon Lam Chun-chung and Lam Chun-sing.
 Simon Lam Chun-chung continues to teach his father's students and new students at Lam Cho's renowned studio in Mong Kok, Hong Kong.
 Among Lam Cho's senior disciples, Kwong Tit Fu (鄺鐵夫) (died 1999) and Tang Kwok-wah (鄧國華) (1924–2011) taught in Boston.
+Another Senior student YC Wong 黃耀楨 school in Sanfrancisco is being carried on by his sons.

-Kwong's well-known students was Calvin Chin.
-While among Tang's disciples are Winchell Ping Chiu Woo (胡炳超) (Chiu Mo Kwoon, Boston), Yon Lee (李健遠) (Harvard Tai Chi Tiger Crane Shaolin Cultural Foundation, Shaolin Institute, Quincy). and Sik Y. Hum.
+Kwong's well-known student was Calvin Chin, while among Tang's disciples are Winchell Ping Chiu Woo (胡炳超) (Chiu Mo Kwoon, Boston), Yon Lee (李健遠) (Harvard Tai Chi Tiger Crane Shaolin Cultural Foundation, Shaolin Institute, Quincy). and Sik Y. Hum.

 Portrayal in the media

 Lam had been portrayed by one of his students Lau Cham in many of the Wong Fei-hung films starring Kwan Tak-hing from 1949 to 1959.

 He was portrayed by Ng Ming-choi in the 1979 film Butcher Wing.

-He has been portrayed by Sammo Hung in the 1979 film Magnificent Butcher, which was also one of the many of the (over 100) films made about Wong Fei-hung starring Kwan Tak-hing.
+He has been portrayed by Sammo Hung in the 1979 film Magnificent Butcher, which was also one of the many (over 100) films made about Wong Fei-hung starring Kwan Tak-hing.

 Andy Lau portrayed Lam in the 1984 TVB series The Return of Wong Fei Hung, which featured Lam as the main protagonist.

 In the 1991 film Once Upon a Time in China, Lam was portrayed by Kent Cheng, Lam was a butcher by trade, causing his name to be translated as "Porky" in the English version.

 In the 1992 TVB television drama series Wong Fei Hung Returns, he was portrayed by Ram Chiang.

 Kent Cheng reprised his role as Lam in the 1994 film Once Upon a Time in China V and the 1995 Chinese television series Wong Fei Hung Series.

 In the 1998 TVB television drama series Simply Ordinary, he was portrayed by Gordon Lam.

 In the 2002 television drama series The Young Wong Fei Hung, he was portrayed by Yang Ming.

 He was portrayed by Dickson Li in the 2004 TVB television drama series Wong Fei Hung – Master of Kung Fu.

 He was portrayed by Chen Chen as Butcher Wing in the two 2018 Wong Fei-hung films The Unity of Heroes and Warriors Of The Nation.